B-T-D/TicTacToe_AI/README.md

 # TicTacToe_AI
 Plays tic tac toe using a game tree and minimax algorithm to find optimal moves.

+Includes a command line interface that supports human vs. computer, human vs. human, and computer vs. computer games.
+The AI should play a perfect game every time--always tie or win.

 # Installation
 Clone this repository onto a system where Python is installed and the Python interpreter is available via the command line.